 and a Lab-What?-mix called Jasper.

-I am a wife to a husband who after ten years of marriage
+I am a wife to a husband who after fifteen years of marriage

 has become my best friend.